wvu-irl/reu-swarm-ros/flocking-sim-Aleks-Hatfield/README.md

 # Flocking Sim Aleks Hatfield

-This attempts to simulate flocking behavior, through bodies. the bodies exist on a two-dimensional plane and function through three rules -- alignment, cohesion, and separation.

 - Alignment causes bodies to match velocity of nearby bodies.
 - Cohesion causes bodies to seek the center of mass of the nearest clump of bodies.
 - Separation prevents bodies from getting too close to each other.